 She was his wife.
-Her bed was icy and sharp, but she would lie in it.
-She would behave in the way that befitted the wife of a high-ranking Vulcan.
-She would not cause trouble.
+Her bed was icy and sharp, but she'd lie in it.
+She'd behave in a way that befitted the wife of a high-ranking Vulcan.
+She wouldn't cause trouble.
 She would maintain appearances.

 And she had.
 On Vulcan.
 On Earth.
 But not here.
 Not on Risa.
 She stares at her husband, seeing how his expression doesn't alter even though she can feel his intense anger.

-Once he realized that she was resigned, that she was not leaving, he began to relax, ignoring her.
+Once he realized she was resigned, that she wasn't leaving, he began to relax, ignoring her.
 So long as she behaved herself, he was a distant and distracted presence in her life.

 She learned to shield, to push him even further away from her.
 His mind could still reach her, but he had to work for it.
 Casual interest in her no longer allowed him access to her thoughts, her feelings.
 If his were off limits, then hers would be too.
 She learned to keep everything in.

 Until their first trip to this planet.
-He was working; she had come along because he needed his wife with him.
+He was working; she'd come along because he needed his wife with him.
 For appearances.
-But once they got there, she was barred from the meetings he attended and no one that mattered saw her.
+But once they arrived, she was barred from the meetings he attended and no one that mattered saw her.
 So she was free to do as she wished.
 She didn't mean to end up in Regret.
-She had just come from the beach.
+She'd just come from the beach.
 It was hot and she only wanted some water.
 The club was on her way, and she welcomed its cool darkness.

 Even during the day, the club was busy.
-The man that drew her to the dance floor was beautiful, his touches gentle and sure.
+The man who drew her to the dance floor was handsome, his touches gentle and sure.
 And warm.
 It had been so long since anyone had touched her.

-It had been so long since she had allowed herself to feel.
+It had been so long since she'd allowed herself to feel.

 He was making love to her before she realized what she was doing.
 She gave herself up to it, began to let down the guards she had so carefully built.

-And she felt Spock's mind in hers--surprised, then dismayed as he realized what was happening.
-But he did not try to stop her.
+And she felt Spock's mind in hers—surprised, then dismayed as he realized what was happening.
+But he didn't try to stop her.

 Over the years, she began to feel guilty at how much she enjoyed his anger, his discomfort.
 She began to wait until he retired before going out.
 Made it his choice, not hers, if he followed her.